astrolabsoftware/fink-cutout-api/install/README.md

 ## Python dependencies

-Clone this repository, and install all python dependencies:
+Clone this repository as `root` under `/opt`, and install all python dependencies:

 ```bash
 pip install -r requirements.txt